What Language Was the Bible Written In?

 Greek brought something to the New Testament that Hebrew could not easily provide: precision about time, abstraction, and philosophical vocabulary.
 When John opens his Gospel with "In the beginning was the Logos," he is using a word that carried centuries of Greek philosophical weight.
 For a Stoic, Logos was the rational principle ordering the universe.
 For a Platonist, it was the bridge between the ideal and the material.
 John takes this loaded term and identifies it with a Jewish carpenter from Nazareth.
 The collision between Greek philosophy and Hebrew narrative is the intellectual engine of the New Testament.

 But Greek also lost things.
 The Hebrew "shalom" (peace, wholeness, completeness, flourishing) became the Greek "eirene" (absence of conflict).
 The rich concreteness of Hebrew metaphor flattened into Greek abstraction.
 When Paul writes about "righteousness" (dikaiosyne), he is translating the Hebrew "tsedaqah," which means something like "right relationship, set right, made whole."
 The Greek word points toward a courtroom verdict.
 The Hebrew word points toward a restored world.
+The same Paul who wrote about righteousness also wrote the oldest account of the resurrection of Jesus — in 1 Corinthians 15, composed in Koine Greek within two decades of the crucifixion.

-Why knowing the original language matters
+Why knowing the original language matters?

 You do not need to learn Hebrew, Aramaic, or Greek to read the Bible well.
 But knowing which language sits behind your English translation changes how you read it.